 After Pamela’s color analysis, I analyzed Di’s primary and secondary style types.
 You can determine your own primary style type by taking my free style analysis quiz at this link.

 Di’s primary style is casual, her secondary type is classic.
-This means her wardrobe should be a mix of these two style to reflect her personal style.
-Di wears a short hair cut that fits very well with her style profile.
+This means her wardrobe should be a mix of these two styles to reflect her personal style.
+Di wears a short hair cut that fits very well with her style profile and face shape.
 Her minimal makeup also suits her personal style.

 Casual women’s wardrobe essentials are straight or boot-cut jeans, cargo pants from parachute like rain repellent fabric often with zippers at knee height to turn them into Bermudas, Bermuda shorts, T-shirts, wool sweaters, shirts in small floral or paisley prints, with stripes or plaid pattern or solid, often muted colors.
 A hoodie sweater with or without zipper in the front, wind breaker jackets in solid color, anoraks and parkas, straight down jacket with or without hood are key in outerwear.
 Ducks, hiking boots, Birkenstock sandals, and sneakers are favorite footwear.
 Beanies, pom-pom hats are winter favorites; a baseball cap in summer.
 Sunglasses are aviator or biker style.
 In cold climate regions, polar fleece is a favorite fabric.
 Thermal underwear shirts are worn instead of button-down shirts.
 Favorite hair-styles are pixies, or a pony tail that sticks out thru the adjustment part of the baseball cap in summer.
 Makeup is minimal, if at all.
 A backpack often replaces the favorite casual bag, the messenger bag.
 Jute or Ikea bags are a go-to for grocery shopping.
 The wallet is carried in the back pocket of the pants or jeans, as is the cell phone.